 I’ve always been around country music with my parents and grandparents, but it didn’t really hit me until I was finishing up my time playing with my cover band Lincoln Rockhouse.
 Soon after, I started to find my love for the stories of Merle Haggard, Randy Travis, Keith Whitley, Waylon Jennings, Buck Owens, George Strait, Ernest Tubb, and most other popular country artists from the ’50s-’90s.

 January 2016, that’s when I started booking solo acoustic shows.
 It was terrifying, yet exciting for somebody who’s only ever played in a band.
 I really had to get out of my comfort zone to get up there alone, but once I started to do it, I really started to love working by myself.
 It allowed me to book as many shows as I wanted, and I could travel anywhere the phone rang.

 In 2017 I played 190 shows in the midwest, even with a few events in Las Vegas and Indianapolis.

 I recorded my first EP in Boone, Iowa.
 I played all the bass, keys, and guitar parts, overdubbing the tracks with a studio engineer.
 I wrote the first four songs but before finishing the EP I met Robert Deitch who introduced me to the world Nashville songwriting.

 In 2018 Robert allowed me to record 7 of his songs that he had co-written with other esteemed songwriters.
 That record became “Truckstop Souvenirs”.
 The Des Moines Register was so kind to cover the story about the record, and it took the front page of the Iowa Life segment in September.
-Along with the article, the music video has been shared around 2800 times.
+Along with the article, the music video and album has been viewed/streamed over 1,026,900 times.
 It still continues to gain traction on social media and digital music outlets.